caiks/WBOT02/README.md

 ![contour005_055_minent_length](images/contour005_055_minent_length.png)

-Here we show the lengths of the *slice* path at each point with the brightness of the pixel in proportion to the length as a fraction of the maximum length.
+Here we show the lengths of the *slice* path in the *decomposition* at each point with the brightness of the pixel in proportion to the length as a fraction of the maximum length.
 So the bright locations may be thought of as hotspots where the *model* is particularly specialised.
 In this case we can see hotspots around the edges of the man's face and shoulders.
 In the example above we restrict the generated image only to those regions where the frame entropy is not less than the minimim of 1.2.
 We can generate the image without the minimum entropy -

 ![contour005_055_length](images/contour005_055_length.png)